The Local Jewish Community

 Temple Shalom is a caring congregation founded on the principles of Reform Judaism.
 As a reform congregation, they support the Union for Reform Judaism and the Hebrew Union College - Jewish Institute of Religion.
 Rabbi Stanley R. Miles has been the congregation's only full time rabbi for the past 30 years.

 The Temple is a reform congregation.
-Rabbi Joe Rooks Rapport and Rabbi Gaylia Rooks are the Senior Rabbis.
-Rabbi David Ariel-Joel is the Associate Rabbi.
+Rabbi Joe Rooks Rapport, Rabbi Gaylia Rooks and Rabbi David Ariel-Joel are the Senior Rabbis.
 Rabbi Chester Diamond is Rabbi Emeritus.

 Jewish Community Center (JCC)

 Jewish Community Federation of Louisville, Inc.